Best Beetroot Chutney and the Benefits of Using Glass

 Thanks for visiting Tin and Thyme.
 If you make this beetroot chutney, I’d love to hear about it in the comments below or via social media.
 Do share a photo on social media too and use the hashtag #tinandthyme, so I can spot it.
 For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Thanks to Friends of Glass for sponsoring this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for supporting the organisations and brands that help to keep Tin and Thyme blithe and blogging.